matthieugomez/EconPDEs.jl/README.md

 # Boundary Conditions
 When solving a PDE using a finite scheme approach, one needs to specify the value of the solution *outside* the grid ("ghost node") to construct the second derivative and, in some cases, the first derivative *at* the boundary.
-By default, this package assumes that the value outside the grid is the same as the value *at* the boundary.
 I go through several cases for lower boundaries (upper boundaries are similar):

 1. First Case: *at the lower boundary of the grid, the state variable has a positive drift and positive volatility.*

 	This typically happens in models where the state space is unbounded (see Habit, Long Run Risk, and Disaster models).
 Because the PDE needs to be solved on a grid, one needs to impose reflecting boundaries, i.e. that the first derivative of the value function is null at the border.
 In term of finite difference scheme, this means that the value of the function outside the grid is equal to the value *at* the boundary.
-This is the default boundary condition used by `pdesolve`
+This is the default boundary condition used by `pdesolve`.

 2. Second Case: *at the lower boundary of the grid, the state variable has a positive drift and zero volatility.*